 Purpose of workshop project: This took place at the FADCANIC Wawashang School with a group of 20 young students and 5 local teachers.
 The activities expressed – through a variety of creative means – some of the environmental and socio-economic concerns of the ethnic minorities on the Atlantic Coast of Nicaragua.
 By using a mix of hands-on techniques of drama, drawing, film animation, puppetry, paper making, creative recycling and a documentary film – the Project sought to promote the health and well-being of both the rainforest environment, as well as that of the indigenous communities.
 The result was an 11-minute animated film called The Voice of the Jungle, a puppet show entitled The Friends in the Rainforest of Wawashang (Los Amigos de la Selva de Wawashang), a documentary film of the whole workshop, as well as an exhibition of hand-made paper, coconut shell jewelry and recycled plastic bottles to be used as waste bins for the school.
 Ultimately, the goal was to disseminate an important message – through the animated film, the puppet show and creative hand-made products – at local, regional, national and international levels.

-In 1995, the work location was transferred to the Municipal Council of Corn Island, RAAS, (Atlantic Coast).
+1995: Alison’s work location was transferred to the Municipal Council of Corn Island, RAAS, (Atlantic Coast).
 The creation of the Art Education Programme on Big Corn and Little Corn Islands included the training of 32 local teachers (from a total of 9 schools with a student population of approx. 1500) – in painting, ceramics (assisted by artist Jukka Koivisto), puppets, hand-made paper and books – using locally available materials; art exhibitions; workshop training in silk-screen printing; funding (SIDA/ASDI) for art-room furniture & equipment in 5 schools; funding (FINNIDA) for the rebuilding of 2 schools destroyed by the hurricane in l988; the promotion of viable, independent handicraft workshops, the creation of the Arts and Crafts Association of Corn Island (ACACI).

 Collaboration with PEACE CORPS volunteers and UCA/University of Maryland scientists in Managua on environmental projects, all contributed a heightened awareness and understanding – toward the protection of their natural resources, the environment.
 Art became a powerful tool for environmental education, stimulating youngsters and building their self-confidence.
 These creative experiments attracted the attention of US scientists at UCA, the Nicaraguan NGO Escuela Ecologica, as well as the University of Maryland and led to a collaboration at the interface of art and science – with a greater focus on the relationship between art and the environment.